 For mom, it is time to say goodbye to your legs.
 You are not likely to be able to see them while standing up until after giving birth.

-Your Baby29 weeks pregnant, your baby is as tall as your forearm, all the way from the elbow to your little finger, some 15 inches (38 cm).
+The fetal age of your baby is now 27 weeks.
+Your baby is now as tall as your forearm, all the way from the elbow to your little finger, some 15 inches (38 cm).
 Have a look!
 Your baby is not so tiny anymore.
 He or she weighs about 2.5 pounds (1.2 kg).

 The fact that your baby is getting both tall, heavy and strong is something you may notice when he or she kicks.
 If you have a wild kid in your womb, your belly may be taking all sorts of shapes as your baby carrying out the daily workout.
 Watch the video below and compare with your own belly.
 Most moms will not have this extreme belly movements!